JamesByers/GA-SEA-DAT1/README.md

     * Walkthrough of Python Chipotle homework assignment ([article](http://www.nytimes.com/interactive/2015/02/17/upshot/what-do-people-actually-order-at-chipotle.html), [data](data/chipotle.tsv), [code](homework/03_python_homework_chipotle.py))

 **Homework:**
-* Complete the [Python homework assignment](homework/03_python_homework_chipotle.py) with the Chipotle data, add a commented Python script to your GitHub repo, and submit a link using the homework submission form.
-You have until Tuesday (9/1) to complete this assignment. (**Note:** Pandas, which is covered in class 4, should not be used for this assignment.)
+* Complete the [Python homework assignment](homework/03_python_homework_chipotle.py) with the Chipotle data, add a commented Python script to your GitHub repo, and submit a link using the homework submission form. *You have until Tuesday (11/10) to complete this assignment.* (**Note:** Pandas, which is covered in class 4, should not be used for this assignment.)

 **Resources:**
 * [Want to understand Python's comprehensions?
 Think in Excel or SQL](http://blog.lerner.co.il/want-to-understand-pythons-comprehensions-think-like-an-accountant/) may be helpful if you are still confused by list comprehensions.